mssachin/jsonplaceholder/README.md

 To run the tests
 1) Right click on TestRunner and click run
-2) On the terminal prompt use comman ./gradlew test
+2) On the terminal prompt use command ./gradlew test